ZenitH-AT/nvidia-update/README.md

 ## Usage

-- Download the [latest release](https://github.com/ZenitH-AT/nvidia-update/releases/latest) or pull `nvidia-update.ps1` and `optional-components.cfg` (optional; allows the user to specify what optional components to include, such as PhysX)
+- Download the [latest release](https://github.com/ZenitH-AT/nvidia-update/releases/latest); `optional-components.cfg` is optional
+- If downloaded, modify `optional-components.cfg` to specify what optional components to include (e.g. PhysX; works like [NVSlimmer](https://forums.guru3d.com/threads/nvslimmer-nvidia-driver-slimming-utility.423072))
-- If `optional-components.cfg` was downloaded, edit the file based on your preferences (similar to [NVSlimmer](https://forums.guru3d.com/threads/nvslimmer-nvidia-driver-slimming-utility.423072); by default most components are commented out).
+	- If this file isn't present in the same directory as the script, only essential driver components (not listed in this file) will be installed
-- Right click `nvidia-update.ps1` and select `Run with PowerShell` (or run with optional parameters)
+- Right click `nvidia-update.ps1` and select `Run with PowerShell` (or run with optional parameters via a terminal; see below)
-- If the script finds a newer version of the NVIDIA driver, it will download and install a slimmed version of it.
+- If the script finds a newer version of the NVIDIA driver, it will download and install it

 ### Optional parameters

-- `-Clean` - Delete the existing driver and install the latest one
+- `-Clean` - Remove any existing driver and its configuration data
 - `-Msi` - Enable message-signalled interrupts (MSI) after driver installation (must be enabled every time); requires elevation
-- `-Schedule` - Register a scheduled task to periodically run this script; any other arguments passed (e.g. "-Msi") will be included in the task action
+- `-Schedule` - Register a scheduled task to run this script weekly; arguments passed alongside this will be appended to the scheduled task action
-- `-GpuId <int/string>` - Manually specify product family (GPU) ID rather than determine automatically
+- `-GpuId <string/int>` - Manually specify product family (GPU) ID rather than determine automatically
-- `-OsId <int/string>` - Manually specify operating system ID rather than determine automatically
+- `-OsId <string/int>` - Manually specify operating system ID rather than determine automatically
 - `-Desktop` - Override the desktop/notebook check and download the desktop driver; useful when using an external GPU or unable to find a driver
 - `-Notebook` - Override the desktop/notebook check and download the notebook driver
-- `-Directory <string>` - The directory where the script will download and extract the driver
+- `-DownloadDir <string>` - The directory where the script will download and extract the driver package

 ### How to pass optional parameters